Trade Forex Trading

 • Importance: !!

-• Source: The Employment and Training Administration of the Department of Labor.
+• Source: The Employment & Training Administration of Department of Labor.

-• Release Time: 8:30 ET each Thursday (data for week ended prior Saturday).
+• News Data Report Announcement Time: 8:30 EST each Thursday (data for the week ended prior Saturday).

 International Trade